Structure & Governance

 Members and student subscribers can join professional institutes and can participate in the activities of local branches.

-National Standing Committee on Bicultural Issues (NSCBI)
+National Standing Committee on Te Tiriti Issues (NSCTTI)

-The Society has established a National Standing Committee on Bicultural Issues(NSCBI) to advise on appropriate cultural development.
-In addition the NSCBI contributes to the functioning of the Society, through regular contributions to publications, advice to the Executive and providing advice and expertise in relation to workshops on cultural justice and biculturalism.
-The NSCBI provides advice and direction to the Executive in relation to the Society’s bicultural commitment.
+The Society has established a National Standing Committee on Te Tiriti Issues (NSCTTI) (formerly the National Standing Committee on Bicultural Issues, NSCBI) to advise on appropriate cultural development.
+In addition the NSCTTI contributes to the functioning of the Society, through regular contributions to publications, advice to the Executive and providing advice and expertise in relation to workshops on cultural justice and biculturalism.
+The NSCTTI provides advice and direction to the Executive in relation to the Society’s Te Tiriti commitment.

 National Office